gbouras13/plassembler/README.md

 3. If the resulting assembly has more than 1 contig, the largest contig is checked.
 If it is over 90% of the length of the provided chromosome size, or is circular, then it is identified as the chromosome and extracted.
 All other contigs are also extracted as putative plasmid extra-chromosomal contigs.
 4. Short reads are filtered using fastp (https://github.com/OpenGene/fastp).
 5. Long reads are mapped to the extra-chromosomal contigs using minimap2 (https://github.com/lh3/minimap2#uguide), and short reads are mapped using bwa (https://github.com/lh3/bwa).
 6. Long reads are mapped to the chromosome using minimap2 and short reads are mapped using bwa.
+This is done to identify reads that do not map to the chromosome (for any plasmids that Flye may have missed assembling).
-7. All reads that map to the extra-chromosomal contigs and all reads that do not map the chromosome are extracted, combined and de-deplicated.
+7. All reads that map to the extra-chromosomal contigs and all reads that do not map the chromosome are extracted, combined and de-duplicated.
 8. These are assembled using the hybrid assembler Unicycler to generate final plasmid contigs.
-9. Average read coverage depth for each plasmid is calculating using a modified version of code found in the linked repository (https://github.com/rrwick/Small-plasmid-Nanopore).
+9. Average read coverage depth for each plasmid is calculating using a modified version of code found in (https://github.com/rrwick/Small-plasmid-Nanopore, https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2).
 10. Plasmid copy number is calculated by dividing the plasmid depth by the chromosome depth.
-* For now, depth is short read only (https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2).

 Other Features (Work in Progress)

-1. All reads that map to both the chromosome and plasmid are extracted and assembled (short read only for now as likely transposons).
+1. All reads that map to both the chromosome and plasmid are extracted and assembled (short read only assembly).

 Installation
 ------